-This post is for him and all those other people who ultimately wonder what the salary of a travel blogger is how travel bloggers maintain themselves without what is usually termed as a “regular job” but also for regular travel bloggers, because it is the most comprehensive and exhaustive post about ways travel bloggers make money I have found and it is full of tips and advice from peers succeeding at monetising their travel blog in a variety of ways.
-I hope you find one you didn’t think of.
+I will venture to say that this is the most comprehensive and exhaustive post about ways travel bloggers make money I have found and it is full of tips and advice from peers who are succeeding at monetising their travel blog in a variety of ways.
+I hope you find a new revenue stream you didn’t think of.

 - Display advertising (USD200 – USD1,000+)